Delstrigo 100 mg /300 mg /245 mg film-coated tablets

 Interaction table

 Table 1 shows the established and other potential medicinal product interactions with the individual components of Delstrigo but is not all inclusive (increase is indicated as ↑ , decrease is indicated as ↓ , and no change as ↔ ).
-For potential medicine product interactions with tenofovir disoproxil or lamivudine, (see sections 4.4 and 5.2).
+For potential medicinal product interactions with tenofovir disoproxil or lamivudine, (see sections 4.4 and 5.2).

 Table 1: Interactions between the individual components of Delstrigo and other medicinal products

-Recommendation Concerning Co-administration with doravirine/lamivudine/tenofovir disoproxil
+Recommendation concerning co-administration with doravirine/lamivudine/tenofovir disoproxil

 antacid (aluminium and magnesium hydroxide oral suspension)